beydah/beydah/profile/repository.md

 <h3>Social Media Database</h3>

-Open source and free, this customizable database offers developers a quick start.
-It gives developers the chance to quickly organize and customize social media data.
-Analyze your social media data, create reports and improve your strategies using the database.
+Open source and free, this **customizable database** offers developers a **quick start**.
+It gives developers the chance to **quickly organize and customize social media data**. **Analyze your social media data**, create reports and improve your strategies using the database.

 [Social Media Database Link](https://github.com/beydah/Social-Media-Database)